-- Not permitted in R1, R2 and R3 zones.
-Commercial agriculture is not permitted in all Residential Zones. - Refer to the requirements of the Deer Act 2006. - Deer have specific fencing requirements to prevent escape.
-Development consent may be required for these enclosures / fences. - Deer must not be slaughtered at the premises on which they are kept.
-They must be transported to an accredited abattoir. - Environmental degradation caused by feral deer is listed as a key threatening process under the Threatened Species Conservation Act 1995; owners must contain animals on site.
+- Deer must not be slaughtered at the premises on which they are kept.
+They must be transported to an accredited abattoir. - Environmental degradation caused by feral deer is listed as a key threatening process under Schedule 4 of the Biodiversity Conservation Act 2016; owners must contain animals on site.